Bodies, Wreckage Of Downed Seaplane Recovered

 Key Takeaways:

-• Five of the six recovered bodies have been identified, with authorities investigating if an additional body found on a nearby beach was on the plane.
+• Five of the six recovered bodies have been identified, with the identification process ongoing for the remaining victims.

 See a mistake?
 Contact us.